 At the completion of specified required course work and other examinations, the doctoral student is required to take a written and/or oral comprehensive examination in his or her major and minor field.
-A student who does unsatisfactory work on the comprehensive examination may be granted a second examination at the next regularly scheduled time, or later.
+A student who does unsatisfactory work on the comprehensive examination may be granted a second examination at the next regularly scheduled time or later.
 The student's doctoral committee will recommend the conditions to be met before the examination may be repeated.
 The comprehensive examinations may be retaken only once.
-The comprehensive examination should be successfully completed either before the first formal prospectus meeting or before substantial research is completed for the dissertation.
+The comprehensive examination should be successfully completed either before the first formal prospectus meeting or before substantial research is completed for the dissertation are within six years from initial enrollment.